Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 You can choose anything you like; there is so much to choose from.
 I sometimes add avocado and some herbs from my garden.

-We are allowed 1/4 cup of olives or sauerkraut/fermented veggies.
-I am a fan of both, so I usually have 1/8 cup of each; I slice the olives thin so they are in more bites!
-If you do use sauerkraut, you want to make sure it is raw.
-You will find that in the refrigerated section of your health food store, or better yet, make your own!
+The protocol includes up to ¼ cup of olives or fermented vegetables each day.
+I enjoy both, so I usually include 1/8 cup of each.
+I also slice my olives thinly, so a little goes a long way, and I get some in each bite!
+If you do use sauerkraut, make sure it is raw.
+You will find that in the refrigerated section of your health food store.
+Want to make your own?
+Check out my simple guide to fermenting sauerkraut at home.

-My go-to dressing is simply flax oil and low-sugar balsamic with some salt and pepper.
+My favorite dressing is simply flax oil, low-sugar balsamic vinegar, and a sprinkle of salt and pepper.
+Simple, delicious, and protocol-compliant.

-If you join Dr. Brooke Goldners Facebook group Smoothie Solution, you can search the group for many protocol-compliant dressings, as well as any other questions you may have.
+If you join Dr. Brooke Goldner's Facebook group, Smoothie Solution, you can search the group for many protocol-compliant dressings and ask any other questions you may have.
 It is a fantastic and supportive group of like-minded people, and I highly recommend joining.

 How you consume your 1 lb of veggies is up to you.
-You could skip smoothies if that isn’t your thing and do salads.
-Or you could take a pound of broccoli or cauliflower, make an excellent guacamole, and eat it like that.
+You could skip smoothies if that isn’t your thing and go with salads instead.
+Or you could take a pound of broccoli or cauliflower, make excellent guacamole, and eat it that way.
 You could do a combination of any of the above!

 Dinner

 Dinner is usually the rest of my smoothie.
 As I’ve mentioned above, how and when you choose to consume all of the ingredients is up to you.
-Sometimes, I have all my smoothies earlier in the day and have a huge salad or plate of veggies and dip for dinner.
+Sometimes I have all my smoothies earlier in the day and a huge salad or a plate of veggies and dip for dinner.
 You will find what works best as you go through your days.
-I try to finish dinner at least 3 hours before bed, as well as my water.
+I try to finish dinner at least 3 hours before bed, and my water as well.
 This helps ensure the best sleep possible.

-The standard American diet (SAD diet) is overly high in omega-6 fats, generally found in seed oils like soybean, corn, and safflower, as well as processed foods.
-Until about 100 years ago, the ratio was 4:1 or less; now, the typical diet is approximately 20:1 in favor of omega 6.
+The standard American diet (SAD) is overly high in omega-6 fats, which are generally found in seed oils like soybean, corn, and safflower, as well as in processed foods.
+Until about 100 years ago, the ratio was 4:1 or less; now, the typical diet is approximately 20:1 in favor of omega-6.

-The overconsumption of these omega 6 creates a massive inflammatory state, leading to various health problems.
-Chronic inflammation is at the root of so many issues, and adding omega 3’s can effectively reduce inflammation, allergies, and autoimmune reactions.
+The overconsumption of these omega-6s creates a massive inflammatory state, leading to various health problems.
+Chronic inflammation is at the root of so many issues, and adding omega-3s can effectively reduce inflammation, allergies, and autoimmune reactions.

 This is my favorite way to use the flax seed right now.